Images

 Create an image and many instances from it

-For the next workflow, use kraft cloud deploy again, this time with the -R flag to start many instances:
+For the next workflow, start many instances:

 Check that it worked by listing all instances with: